research-ag/auction/README.md

 ## Overview

-A module which implements auction functionality with a volume maximising single-price auction.
+A module which implements auction functionality through a volume maximising uniform-price auction.

-Auction participants place limit orders or market orders ahead of time and the order book is usually hidden from the public.
+Auction participants place limit orders during a collection period.
-When the auction happens then the matching algorithm from this package runs.
+When the auction happens then the clearing algorithm from this package runs.
 It finds the single price point at which the maximum volume of orders can be executed.
 Then all participants will get their trades executed in one event, at the same time and at the same price.
+During the collection period the order book is usually hidden from the public.

 ### Links